xel86/ntmd/docs/api.md

 To send a request to the socket server, simply open a socket and send a string with the name of a command.
 If said command requires parameters, send them after the command name separated by a space.

-Returned JSON payload's from api requests contain a `data` with the contextual data returned by the specific command,  a `length` field which lets you know how many objects are in the `data` field, a `result` field which will let you know if the command was successful or failed, and an `errmsg` field which is only present when an error occured and contains contextual information as to why the error occured.
+Returned JSON payload from api requests contain a `data` with the contextual data returned by the specific command,  a `length` field which lets you know how many objects are in the `data` field, a `result` field which will let you know if the command was successful or failed, and an `errmsg` field which is only present when an error occurred and contains contextual information as to why the error occurred.

 ## Commands (WIP)

-**`live-text`** -> A continous stream of pre-formatted strings on a set interval that gives pretty information about in-memory monitored traffic.
+**`live-text`** -> A continuous stream of pre-formatted strings on a set interval that gives pretty information about in-memory monitored traffic.

-**`live`** -> A continous stream of JSON data on a set interval that gives information about in-memory monitored traffic.
+**`live`** -> A continuous stream of JSON data on a set interval that gives information about in-memory monitored traffic.

 Example payload: